nocomplexity/SecurityArchitecture/security-regulations.rst

 Security Regulation and policies
 =================================

 In many sectors products MUST comply to standards.
 When standards are open and freely accessible this can reduce security risks.
 Also open standards means that compliance can be made more transparent.
-Espacially when compliance reports are also openly published.
+Especially when compliance reports are also openly published.

 The Common Criteria for Information Technology Security Evaluation (CC)
 -------------------------------------------------------------------------